ducndc/ducndc.github.io/_posts/hacking/2025-12-12-denial-of-service.md

 ## hulk

-download từ trang:
+Download from this page:

 <https://packetstormsecurity.com/files/112856/HULK-Http-Unbearable-Load-King.html>

-Cach su dung: python3 hulk.py http://urlsample.com
+How to use: python3 hulk.py http://urlsample.com